slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - Consensus happens just in the beginning and in the end of something.
+- if someone is copying you, you won!
 -->

 > *"Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people."